Why corporate bankruptcies were up in 2023 despite the improving economy

 What is this, 2018?

 No, this is 2023, and you've just interacted with five of the hundreds of companies that filed for bankruptcy this year.
-The companies have not completely collapsed, but they are limping along.
+Most of these companies have not completely collapsed, but they are limping along.

 While most major indicators, like inflation finally cooling off and consumer confidence improving, show the economy turning the corner, corporate bankruptcies this year have moved in the opposite direction.